JeremyTheModernist/eslint-config-jsb-node/README.md

 }
 ```

-7. Typescript will now expect files to exist in your `src` directory.
+7. Typescript will now expect `ts` files to exist in your `src` directory.
 Go ahead and create a sample file in `src` called `index.ts`:

 ```ts
 const getFood: () => string = () => {